IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 The Scheduling Client determines an appropriate slot based on the parameters it supplies to the Scheduling Server, and then books an appointment for a given patient.
 The following points apply to the Scheduling Client:

 - The client needs a mechanism to properly identify the patient.
 The details of this capability is out of scope for this profile.
-- The client has two ways to obtain a list of available appointments:
+- The client needs to determine
-  - using the Find Appointments transaction, which returns a list of available appointments for the provided parameters (the Find Appointments option)
-  - ising the Pre-fetch Slots transaction, which keeps an updated list of available slots (the Pre-fetch Slots option)
-- The client must deremine which option is supported by the server - Find Appointments and/or Pre-fetch Slots.
-- The client can chose to implement one of the options for obtaining available slots, or chose to implement both.
-Implementing both options provides a better interoperable environment for the client.

 FHIR Capability Statement for [Client](CapabilityStatement-IHE.Scheduling.client.html)

 #### XX.1.1.2 Scheduling Server <a name="server"> </a>

 The Scheduling Server provides services for providing a list of available appointments, and for booking an appointment.
 The following points apply to the Scheduling Server:

-- The server expects that the Patient and Provder/ProviderRole resources are properly identified.
+- The server expects that the Patient and Provider/ProviderRole resources are properly identified.
 The exact mechanisms for making sure that the client has this correct information is out of scope for this profile.
 - The server can chose to implement one of the options for obtaining available slots or appointments, or chose to implement both.
-Implementing both options on the server can increase interoperability for scheduling clients, hoever, the types of appointments for a particular server may be better served by one or the other option.
+Implementing both options on the server can increase interoperability for scheduling clients, however, the types of appointments for a particular server may be better served by one or the other option.
 Depending on the supported use cases, implementing only one of the Find Appointments or the Pre-fetch Slots options can be a better solution.
 - The server may chose to implement the Hold Appointment transaction, if the supported use cases have such a need.

 FHIR Capability Statement for [Server](CapabilityStatement-IHE.Scheduling.server.html)